lmc2179/lmc2179.github.io/drafts/alpha_spending.md

 # Some quick fixes

 bonferroni - but it decreases the power!
+Intuition: Correct for multiple comparisons

-linear spending
+linear spending - Intuition: Be more skeptical at the beginning, and normally skeptical at the end

 # Solving the problem with the OBF Alpha spending function